anotherwebguy/Virtual-Assistant/README.md

 ## Important Modules Needed
 ### 1. pyttsx3:
-    For converting text to speech
+    For converting text to speech.
 ### 2. SpeechRecognition:
     For converting speech to text and recognizin audio
 ### 3. webbrowser: